Well Furlong Art and Theatre logo

 External

-The galleries' site lists all of Francis Bacon's paintings that they hold; some of them may be seen online
+The galleries' site lists all of Francis Bacon's paintings that they hold; many of them may be seen online

-Audio extracts of a 1963 interview of Bacon by David Sylvester
+Audio recordings of interviews of Bacon including one from 1963 by David Sylvester